Lewis Lyttle ( ) – A Key Player in the Founding of PMSS

 Lewis Lyttle (1868-1950).[rood_083.jpg]

 Reverend Lewis Lyttle, an itinerant Baptist preacher, knew intimately what he was writing about in his 1911 letters to Katherine Pettit.
 During his visits to the Pine Mountain area as a mountain missionary attending to the spiritual needs of the community, he learned firsthand the severe educational, medical, and cultural needs of the people.
-His letters were impassioned pleas for Pettit to consider building a new school on a portion of land that he had seen and that he suggested was rich with potential for a school.
+When he wrote to Katherine Pettit in the first years of the 1900s his letters were impassioned pleas for the people of the region.
+He asked Pettit to consider building a new school on a portion of land that he had seen and that he suggested was rich with potential for a school.
 He wrote,

-“I think there is a good place here where Greasy, Middle Fork, Line Fork, Straight Creek, Leatherwood, Cutshin, all head in against the Pine Mountain.
-Pure air, pure water and plenty of children to enjoy it.”
+“I think there is a good place here where Greasy, Middle Fork, Line Fork, Straight Creek, Leatherwood, and Cutshin, all head in against the Pine Mountain.
+Pure air, pure water, and plenty of children to enjoy it.”

-Having seen Pettit’s work at WCTU (Women’s Christian Temperance Union) Settlement School (later known as Hindman Settlement School), it was clear to Lyttle that she could handle such an endeavor.
+Lyttle, having seen Pettit’s work at WCTU (Women’s Christian Temperance Union) Settlement School (later known as Hindman Settlement School), had every hope that the same could be done in Harlan County in the Pine Mountain Valley.
+It was clear to Lyttle that Pettit had the skills that could handle such an endeavor.
 Pettit not only understood the needs of the area but she also had a reputation for action and a no-nonsense leadership style that had already proved effective in the founding of the Hindman Settlement.

-As Lyttle’s idea of a new school began to take shape in the mind of the community and when William Creech and other valley families such as the Metcalfs, the Turners, and others called for a school, Lyttle continued to serve as a liaison between the community, the landowners, and with Pettit and Ethel de Long, her co-worker at Hindman.
+Lyttle began by preaching the idea of a school to the community.
+As Lyttle’s idea of a new school began to take shape in the mind of the community, William Creech and other valley families such as the Metcalfs, the Turners, and others called for a school, Lyttle continued to serve as a liaison between the community, the landowners, and with Pettit and later with Ethel de Long, her co-worker at Hindman.

-In the letters of Lewis Lyttle to Katherine Pettit, one can feel the urgent appeals to reform education, civic responsibility, and human empathy in the area surrounding the new school.
-He asks that Katherine Pettit “invest in the character of these boys and girls.”
-The letters, recently added to the Pine Mountain Settlement School Collections website, present an early road map to the development of the School.
+In the letters of Lewis Lyttle to Katherine Pettit, one can feel the urgent appeals to reform all three important areas of life in the community.
+Education, civic responsibility, and human empathy do not take easy to reform.
+In the area surrounding the new school, the challenges were enormous.
+Feuding, drinking, and carousing had become a sport.
+Lyttle in a letter to Pettit asked that she build a school that would “invest in the character of these boys and girls.”
+The letters, recently added to the Pine Mountain Settlement School Collections website, present an early road map to the development of the School and education, civic responsibility. and human empathy in the area of service.

 THE ECUMENICAL APPROACH

-Pettit and many of her colleagues at Hindman were steeped in the national Settlement Movement that was centered on the work of Jane Adams at Hull House in Chicago.
-The movement had much in common with the strong egalitarian and independent attitude of mountain people.
-Both the early settlers of the Southern Appalachians and the founders of the settlement movement shared many of the precepts of the prevailing Protestant religions of the day — Methodists, Presbyterians, Lutherans, Congregationalists, and Baptists.
-Later years brought many other religious practitioners to the area such as Shakers, Mormons, Catholics, Mennonites, Buddhists, Shinto, and others.
-However, no religion took hold so dramatically as Baptist.
+Pettit and many of her colleagues at Hindman were steeped in the national Settlement Movement that was centered on the work of Jane Addams at Hull House in Chicago.
+The urban movement had much in common with the strong egalitarian and independent attitudes of mountain people.
+Both the early settlers of the Southern Appalachians and the founders of the Settlement Movement shared many of the precepts of the prevailing Protestant religions of the day — Methodists, Presbyterians, Lutherans, Congregationalists, and Baptists.
+Later years brought many other religious practitioners to the area such as Shakers, Mormons, Catholics, Mennonites, Buddhists, Muslims, Jews, Shinto, and others.
+However, no religion was as entrenched as dramatically as the Baptist sects.

-This fragmented geography, population, and religious disparity of the so-called “Southern Mountaineers” led Samuel Tyndale Wilson in 1906 to declare that the “Appalachian Problem” was found in its seven peculiarities: deep-seated Americanism; Protestantism; White; Country [i.e. rural]; Varied and Complex; Delicate; and Urgent.
+This fragmented geography, population, and religious disparity of the so-called “Southern Mountaineers” led Samuel Tyndale Wilson in his book, The Southern Mountaineer (1906) to declare in his small book, that the “Appalachian Problem” was found in its seven peculiarities: deep-seated Americanism; Protestantism; White; Country [i.e. rural]; Varied and Complex; Delicate; and Urgent.
+Wilson was a student and then a professor at Maryville College in Tennessee,

 SOUL WINNERS AND THE REV. EDWARD O. GUERRANT

-Pettit was strongly influenced by the Social Gospel movement and the work of The Reverend Edward O. Guerrant, who was a family friend, a physician as well as a minister.
+Kathrine Pettit was strongly influenced by the Social Gospel Movement and the work of The Reverend Edward O. Guerrant, who was a family friend, a physician as well as a minister.
 Guerrant, founder of the “Soul Winner Society,” spent many years in the mountains of eastern Kentucky.
-Along with the Rev. Stuart Robinson, he was instrumental in bringing together many of the ideas of the Settlement Movement into mountain mission work.
-Both Robinson [Stuart Robinson School, Blackey, KY] and Guerrant [Witherspoon College (Buckhorn School) and others] were dominated by the ideas of Guerrant.
+Along with the Rev. Stuart Robinson (1814-1881), he was instrumental in bringing together many of the ideas of the Settlement Movement into mountain mission work.
+Both Robinson [Stuart Robinson School, Blackey, KY] and Guerrant [Witherspoon College (Buckhorn School) and others] dominated the religious landscape of Eastern Kentucky.
 While a direct connection cannot be established between Guerrant and Lyttle, it is sure that they were familiars.

-While a “Soul Winner” sounds like a competition for souls, the Social Gospel that Guerrant proposed was more one of conciliation and his role one of a conciliator between the various religious factions.
+While Guerrant’s “Soul Winner” sounds like a competition for souls, the Social Gospel that Guerrant proposed was more one of conciliation, and his role was one of a conciliator between the various religious factions.
 Guerrant saw the Soul Winners as inter-denominational — not favoring one religion or sect over another.
 From his base near Mt.
-Sterling, Kentucky, and not far from Berea College, Guerrant could easily strikeout to the mountains of Eastern Kentucky.
+Sterling, Kentucky, and not far from Berea College, Guerrant could easily strike out to the mountains of Eastern Kentucky.

 Pettit entered the region remarkably well prepared for the task before her.
-Working with Lyttle and under the shadow of the work begun by Guerrant and other progressive reformers, Pettit was able to take the settlement movement initiative she had learned first-hand at Hindman and meld it with the missionary energy found in the early Appalachian mission schools.
-The residential schools that grew under the watchful eye of Guerrant became a lasting model for her.
-That model grew into a push for a non-sectarian and strong educational combination — Christian, but not bound to any denomination or sect.
-Pettit moved forward with a studied Progressive force, a hands-on agricultural knowledge, and a deep commitment to the Settlement Movement.
+Working with Lyttle and under the shadow of the work begun by Guerrant and other progressive reformers, Pettit was able to adapt the settlement movement initiatives.
+She had learned first-hand at Hindman the basics and she adapted those and melded them with the missionary energy found in the early Appalachian mission schools.
+The early residential schools that grew under the watchful eye of Guerrant became a lasting model for Pettit.
+However, the lessons learned in those decidedly sectarian models were modified by Pettit and de Long.
+Their vision grew into a push for a non-sectarian and strong educational combination — Christian, but not bound to any denomination or sect.
+Pettit moved forward with a studied Progressive force, a hands-on agricultural knowledge, and a deep commitment to the lessons learned in the Settlement Movement.
 Pettit was more intent on enriching minds, bodies, and character than on sending souls to heaven.
 She was, as described in the article by

-The letters of Lewis Lyttle and the insight found in the writings of Katherine Pettit reveal an informal, interpretative, and practical view of the early years of the Pine Mountain Settlement School and its relations with the Pine Mountain valley and its people.
-It is clear in the letters of the two, that the nature of the community fascinated both Lyttle and Pettit.
-Not just the “kivers” that Pettit so diligently collected, but the language, the agricultural practice, the relationships, show deep love for the land and the people.
+The letters of Lewis Lyttle and the insights pulled from the writings of Katherine Pettit reveal an informal, interpretative, and practical view of community development in the early years of the Pine Mountain Settlement School.
+The School’s relations with the Pine Mountain valley and its people focused on education and agrarian reform It is clear from the letters of Pettit and Lyttle that the nature of the community fascinated them.
+Not just the “kivers” that Pettit so diligently collected, but the language, the agricultural practice, the relationships, show Pettit’s deep love for the land and the people.
 She spent a lifetime gathering snippets of wisdom which she recorded in her “Common Book,” a scrapbook of common wisdom, quotes, ideas, Biblical interpretations, and medicinal and mental health practices.
-The “Common Book,” held by the University of Kentucky, with copies at Berea and a poor mimeograph copy at Pine Mountain, is probably the closest record we have of those corners of early Appalachian life as it fascinated one of its most important women.
-It is also, perhaps, as close as we will get to an understanding of that most important woman.
+The “Common Book,” held by the University of Kentucky, with copies at Berea and a poor mimeograph copy at Pine Mountain, is probably the most intimate record we have of the corners of early Appalachian life that are so difficult escribe.
+That Pettit was fascinated these “snippets” is much more that just a curiousity.
+The cultural picture gleaned from the scrapbook informs both Pettit and her Pine Mountain community.
+As a record of Pine Mountain’s essence and that of its founder, the “snippits” are, perhaps, as close as we will get to an understanding of Pettit and hr motivations.

 See Also: